Thank you to all who helped make the 2025 MiCorps Aquatic Invasive Species (AIS) Detection Blitz a success!

 The MiCorps AIS Detection Blitz is a statewide community science event aimed at identifying and documenting aquatic invasive species, such as zebra mussels, Eurasian watermilfoil, or anything else you suspect might be invasive in Michigan’s lakes, rivers, and wetlands.
 Organized by the Michigan Clean Water Corps (MiCorps), this Blitz welcomes volunteers of all backgrounds, whether you’re a seasoned naturalist or a first-time observer.
-Between June 28 and July 6, simply snap photos of potential invasive species and upload them to the MiCorps project on the free iNaturalist app.
+During the Blitz dates, we invite you to simply snap photos of potential invasive species and upload them to the MiCorps project on the free iNaturalist app.
 By working together in this coordinated effort, we can track the spread of AIS, strengthen early detection strategies, and inform better management decisions.
 Whether you’re on the water for the July 4th holiday or just enjoying a local spot, every observation counts!

 Why This Matters